shadowlegends117/2024-scie1006-workshop/workshop3.md

        pygame.event.pump()
    ```

-5. Let's set the background color to white before we draw the text at the end of the loop.
+5. Let's set the background color to white before we draw the text **at the end of the loop**.
    ```python
        # fill the window with white color by RGB code (255, 255, 255)
        window.fill((255, 255, 255))